Transcriptions and accessibility

 Insertions

-• Practice: When text has been inserted over a line or otherwise added later, but should be read as part of a sentence, it is included in the original text in the order it was intended to be read.
-If the text is in another handwriting a note in brackets indicates this.
+• Practice: When text has been inserted over a line or otherwise added later, (but should be read as part of a sentence), it is included in the original text in the order it was intended to be read in brackets indicating this with the text added in quotes.
+If the text is in another handwriting a note indicating this should be added in brackets with the text added in quotes.
+Carrots ("^") themselves aren't transcriped.

 • Examples: